nio-blocks/state/README.md

 Outputs
 -------
 - **false**: getter signals pass through to the false output by default until state is changed to `True`.
-- **true**: getter signals pass through to the true output if the last setter signal set the state to `True`
+- **true**: getter signals pass through to the true output if the last setter signal set the state to `True`.

 Commands
 --------
-- **current_state**: Get the current state of the block is applying to the signals
+- **current_state**: Get the current state of the block is applying to the signals.
 - **groups**: Display the current groupings of signals.